 Good news if you missed the regular open enrollment period to buy qualifying healthcare or pay a penalty on your 2015 taxes: the federal government has moved the goal post again!
 A new, improved extra enrollment period is in effect until April 30, 2015.
-You can still purchase a plan and avoid the tax penalty for the remainder of 2015.
+You can still purchase a plan in Obamacare extra enrollment period and avoid the tax penalty for the remainder of 2015.

 According to HealthCare.gov, “Extra Enrollment Period is an unofficial term used to describe a one-off Special Enrollment Period outside of Open Enrollment.
 The March 15 to April 30 extra enrollment period will take place in 2015 only!”
 It is intended to give a little extra time to anyone who had “trouble enrolling” before open enrollment officially ended February 15, 2015 and who doesn’t meet the criteria for a standard Special Enrollment qualifying event.